 Miller sold the 1410 AM transmitting facility to Covenant Network of St. Louis, which returned it to air in July 1998 as a satellite-fed non-profit Catholic radio station.

 Miller moved WTIM/WMKR's studios form its 1800 sq. ft space on the north side of the Taylorville square to a 3600 sq. ft. building at 918 East Park in March 2000.

 Miller built a new 345-foot tower for both WTIM and WMKR in November 2001, expanding both stations' coverage by 25%.
 The tower, build on a hill south of Taylorville, increased WTIM's antenna height to 374 feet above average terrain, and WMKR's antenna height to 341 feet above average terrain.

 WTIM moved to THE BIG 870 AM covering an area from Jacksonville to Paris and Bloomington to Effingham daytime, and moved to 96.3 FM in Christian County all the time, on August 1, 2014.

 WTIM added an FM repeater at 94.7 in Shelby County on October 7, 2015.

 WTIM's FM dial positions changed on June 1, 2016.
 WTIM moved from 96.3 to 96.1 in Christian County, and from 94.7 to 107.5 in Shelby County.
 Both moves gave WTIM's FM signals greater coverage in each county.

-Today, Newstalk WTIM THE BIG 870 AM/96.1 and 107.5 FM still serves the community with local news, sports and weather as well as stimulating talk, 24 hours a day, 7 days a week, 365 days a year as The Talk of Central Illinois, WTIM.
+Today, WTIM THE BIG 870 across Central Illinois, 96.1 FM in Christian County, 107.5 FM in Shelby County, and 107.9 FM in the Pana/Nokomis area, still serves communities with local news, sports, weather, and over 8 hours of agriculture programming daily, 24 hours a day, 7 days a week, 365 days a year as Your INFORMATION Station.